rdbyk/balisc/README.md

 --> tic;strsubst(B,"3","X");toc
  ans  =
    0.095663
+--> a=sprand(5000,5000,0.001);
+--> tic;a==0.5;toc
+ ans  =
+   0.233446
 ```

-Please, don't take this example too seriously, it is just an extreme example chosen for pedagogic reasons. *Scilab is a very powerful and comprehensive tool*.
+Please, don't take these examples too seriously, they are just extremes chosen for pedagogic reasons. *Scilab is a very powerful and comprehensive tool*.

 #### You want to Protect Just One Variable?
 With the unique functions `protect`, `unprotect`, and `isprotected` of **_Balisc_**, you might do this